Ophthalmic Dispensing Optician

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||26.2%|

 Online Ophthalmic Dispensing Optician Programs

-In the 2018-2019 academic year, 32 schools offered some type of opticianry/ophthalmic dispensing optician program.
+In 2019-2020, 34 schools offered a opticianry/ophthalmic dispensing optician program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||0||0|

 Is a Degree in Ophthalmic Dispensing Optician Worth It?